 The very day a rather nasty immigration lawyer told me that my chances were practically nil to make that happen, I met a guy at the local brewery.

-He was a really strange type, much older than me, with two different-colored eyes, but back then, I met strange people all the time, so what was new?
+He was a really weird type, much older than me, with two different-colored eyes, but back then, I met weird people all the time, so what was new?

 He said he felt we knew each other from a past life, that he’d been waiting for me his entire life, and that he’d be willing to marry me.
 He even gifted me money to have my car repaired.

 Even though he creeped me out, out of sheer desperation I agreed to at least get to know each other better and “see where it would lead.”

 It’s a long story, but in a nutshell, I ended up spending some time with him, which culminated in a day trip to Flagstaff with him to meet some of his friends.
 At that point, I was already determined to blow him off because he annoyed the hell out of me.

 On that trip, though, it got much worse.
 It turned out that…